jgerchen/polyploid_variant_calling/README.md

 * matplotlib
 * bedops
 * Bedtools

-For having a recent version of matplotlib on Metacentrum, it is recommended to create a COnda environment for the filtering step and install the dependencies using
+For having a recent version of matplotlib on Metacentrum, it is recommended to create a Conda environment for the filtering step and install the dependencies using

 ```
 mamba install -c bioconda bcftools numpy matplotlib bedops bedtools